COVID-19 Response Update at Mayor & Commission September 8 Work Session

 - March 1 - 4

-Governor’s July 15 Statewide Executive Order for Statewide Shelter-in-Place & Business Restrictions
+Governor’s September 15 Statewide Executive Order for September 16-30

-The 41-page July 15 Executive Order from Governor continues to require social distancing, bans gatherings of more than 50 people unless there is six feet between each person, outlines mandatory criteria for businesses, and requires sheltering in place for those living in long-term care facilities and the medically fragile.
-The order runs through 11:59 p.m. on July 31, 2020.
+The 51-page September 15 Executive Order from Governor Kemp continues to require social distancing, bans gatherings of more than 50 people unless there is six feet between each person, outlines mandatory criteria for businesses, and requires sheltering in place for those living in long-term care facilities and the medically fragile.
+The order runs through 11:59 p.m. on September 30, 2020.